JJ/AISstreamer/README.md

 # AISstreamer

 Client for AISstream socket API.
-It uses [AISstream free (and experimental) API](https://aisstream.io/) to track specific, single, ships.
+It uses [AISstream free (and experimental) API](https://aisstream.io/) to track specific, single, ships (in the first version).

 ## Installation